Ivory Bangle Lady: Grave goods

 The Ivory Bangle Lady was buried wearing ivory and jet bangles, a bracelet of blue glass beads, silver and bronze pendants, two yellow-glass earrings.
 A small, round glass mirror, a dark blue glass flagon, and an openwork, ivory inscription plaque were also included in the grave.
 The plaque reads SOROR AVE VIVAS IN DEO ("Hail sister, may you live in God"), which is evidence for a Christian population in late Roman York.
 Whilst the plaque is clearly Christian, the existence of other grave goods and the alignment of the grave in a north-south (rather than east-west) arrangement strongly suggests that the lady interred was pagan, but had connections with a Christian community rather than herself being a Christian.

+The grave goods found with the Ivory Bangle Lady were usually "rich and diverse" and indicate that the woman was very high status within Roman society.
+The assemblage has been dated to the second half of the 4th century, indicating that that is when the Ivory Bangle Lady lived.